 Students may be admitted to the College in the first or second pre-pharmacy years or the first professional year in the Doctor of Pharmacy program.
 The Doctor of Pharmacy program is registered as and considered undergraduate level for the first two pre-professional years.
 It is important to note that the first and second professional years are also considered undergraduate level for financial aid purposes.
 Students will be considered graduate/professional level only for the third and fourth professional years when determining financial aid eligibility.
 Therefore, student eligibility for federal and state scholarships, grants and loans will be determined for all Doctor of Pharmacy students using this framework.
 Completion of a prior degree is not a determinant of undergraduate or graduate status for financial aid eligibility.
-When completing the Free Application for Federal Student Aid (FAFSA) for the upcoming year, Doctor of Pharmacy students enrolled in the pre-professional, first or second professional years must report grade level and degree level in the undergraduate categories.
-Doctor of Pharmacy students in the third and fourth professional year must report grade level and degree level as graduate/professional.
+When completing the Free Application for Federal Student Aid (FAFSA) for the upcoming year, Doctor of Pharmacy students enrolled in the pre-professional, first or second professional years must report grade level and degree level and degree level as graduate/professional.